-Community Health Care and GerontologySchool of Human Health Science
+Community Health Care and GerontologySchool of Human Health Sciences

 M.D.
 Professor Nobukatsu Sawamoto